 What regulations apply to mini-jobs?

 A mini-job is subject to an earnings limit or a time limit.
-This is marginal employment.
+This is a marginal employment.
 This applies to both commercial and private or household-related mini-jobs.

 If the mini-jobbers in the household are close family members, the employer is not obliged to keep records.